of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 Yes, I understand what you mean.

-It's not just you learn information.
+It's not just you learn information, it requires training.

 Yes.